ForestAdmin/forestadmin-experimental/packages/operational-database/README.md

 ## Limits

-For now this only works when:
+For now, this only works when:
 - the collection being customized primary key is called `id`
 - the `id` is an integer